Rhodesian Bush War: Cold War politics

 Cold War politics played into the conflict.
 The Soviet Union supported ZIPRA and China supported ZANLA.
 Each group fought a separate war against the Rhodesian security forces, and the two groups sometimes fought against each other as well.
 In June 1979, the governments of Cuba and Mozambique offered direct military help to the Patriotic Front, but Mugabe and Nkomo declined.
 Other foreign contributions included military officials from North Korea, who taught Zimbabwean militants to use explosives and arms in a camp near Pyongyang.
 By April 1979, 12,000 ZANLA guerrillas were training in Tanzania, Ethiopia, and Libya while 9,500 of its 13,500 extant cadres operated in Rhodesia.
 South Africa clandestinely gave material and military support to the Rhodesian government.

-Backed by proxy by the United States and its Western allies, the Rhodesian Front (RF) took an uncompromising position against the communist ideology of the ZIPRA and ZANLA.
+The Rhodesian Front (RF)—the ruling party—took an uncompromising position against the communist ideology of the ZIPRA and ZANLA.
 Ian Smith further expounded this by portraying the conflict as primarily anti-communist in nature.
-The Rhodesian whites, and a percentage of blacks, viewed the British demand for majority rule as a direct attack on their way of life.
+The Rhodesian whites viewed the British demand for majority rule as a direct attack on their way of life.
 Having previously witnessed the Mau Mau Rebellion, Rhodesians refused to allow the majority-rule policy to come into effect.
 Much of the Rhodesian economy as well as the land was controlled by white Rhodesians, and, fearing total confiscation by either the ZIPRA or ZANLA, the RF elected to hold onto unofficial minority-rule.
 In ignoring other contributing factors to the conflict, Smith and the RF were able to strengthen ties with the West, but Britain remained neutral.
 The division between the communists and anti-communists caused the fighting to spill over the Rhodesian borders.
-Neighbouring African nations, supported primarily by North Korea, China, and the Soviet Union, used communist material support to begin launching guerrilla attacks on the RF.
+Neighbouring African nations, supported primarily by North Korea, China, and the Soviet Union, used communist material support to begin launching guerrilla attacks on the RSF and on Rhodesian civilians and infrastructure.